better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 changesets to the Radicle network.

 ## peer
-A person running a node on the Radicle network.
-There can be only one peer per device.
+A device running the Radicle Link protocol. device.

 ## peerID